dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 }
 ```

-### Using `let state = ic_cdk::storage::get_mut<MyState>`

-The IC [Rust CDK](https://github.com/dfinity/cdk-rs) provides storage abstraction that allows you to get a mutable reference indexed by a type through the `get_mut<MyState>` method.
-This allows you to obtain multiple non-exclusive mutable references to the same object, which should be used with caution.

 ### Using `static mut STATE: Option<State> = None;`

 This approach uses plain global variables and forces you to write some boilerplate to access the global state.
 This method should also be used with caution, since it also allows you to obtain multiple non-exclusive mutable references.